Who we are:

 - To send newsletters and updates of interest about the Norwood area and the activities of Norwood Forum

-- Postcode details are sought in order to analyse anonymously the distribution of Norwood Forum followers within the Norwood area.
-This helps us ensure we are reaching out to the community across the area
+- Postcode details are sought in order to analyse anonymously the distribution of Norwood Forum followers.
+This helps us ensure we are reaching out to the community across the community that we serve

 - Information is never shared with third parties